FunnelKit

 Integrate your WooCommerce store with shipping carriers to automatically update shipment orders with tracking numbers.

-FunnelKit Automations integrates with different shipment tracking plugins such as WooCommerce Shipment Tracking, WC Jetpack Shipment, Advanced Shipment Tracking for WooCommerce, and more.
+FunnelKit Automations integrates with various shipment-tracking plugins, including WooCommerce Shipment Tracking, WC Jetpack Shipment, Advanced Shipment Tracking for WooCommerce, and more.

-Once a package is shipped and a tracking number is generated, update the order status to include this information or email customers about it.
+Once a package is shipped and a tracking number is generated, update the order status to include the tracking number or email customers about it.

 Consider embedding tracking information directly into your site so customers can track their packages without leaving your store.